Skip to content

 Prefixes

-A key prefix is a string of characters that can be the complete path in front of the object name (including the bucket name).
-For example, if an object (123.txt) is stored as BucketName/Project/WordFiles/123.txt, the prefix might be “BucketName/Project/WordFiles/123.txt”.
-The prefix can be any length, including the entire object key name.
+A key prefix is a string of characters at the beginning of the object name.
+For example, if you store an object as BucketName/Project/WordFiles/123.txt, then the prefix is Project/WordFiles/ and the key name is Project/WordFiles/123.txt.
+Prefix length can be up to the maximum 1,024 byte-length of the object key name.

-If the 123.txt file is saved in a bucket without a specified path, Amazon S3 automatically adjusts the prefix value according to the request rate.
-Partitions can be automatically formed at any point in the prefix string.
+If the 123.txt file is in a bucket without a specified path, then Amazon S3 automatically adjusts the prefix value based on the request rate.
+Amazon S3 can automatically create partitions at any point in the prefix string.

-Note: In Amazon S3, there are no partitions for keys or objects.
-Partitions exist only at the prefix level, and not at the object level.
-For more information about using prefixes in Amazon S3, see Organizing objects using prefixes.
+Note: There are no partitions for keys or objects.
+Partitions exist only at the prefix level, not at the object level.
+For more information about how to use prefixes in Amazon S3, see Organizing objects using prefixes.

 Folders

-In Amazon S3, folders are used to group objects and organize files.
-Unlike a traditional file system, Amazon S3 doesn't use hierarchy to organize its objects and files.
-Amazon S3 console supports the folder concept only as a means of grouping (and displaying) objects.
+A folder groups objects and organizes files.
+Amazon S3 doesn't use a hierarchy to organize objects and files.
+The Amazon S3 console supports the folder concept only to group and display objects.

 This is still quite confusing I think.